 Norfolk and East Anglia are often overlooked for UK holiday breaks but with travel trends suggesting a huge surge in domestic travel and staycations, now is the perfect time to see more of this beautiful part of England.

-With its extensive coastline, the beautiful city of Norwich, the beautiful Norfolk Broads and so much countryside to explore, finding unusual places to stay in Norfolk and East Anglia is a great way to make your staycation even more exciting.
+With its extensive North Norfolk coastline, the historic city of Norwich, the beautiful Norfolk Broads and so much countryside to explore, finding unusual places to stay in Norfolk and East Anglia is a great way to make your staycation even more exciting.

 Check out this post for more unique stays all over the UK.